 The start and end to the fire season is a “moving target” and increasingly it’s turning into a year-long event, according to Kait Webb, a spokesperson for the Utah Division of Forestry, Fire and State Lands.
 This year, Zion National Park had its first wildfire in February.

 As defined by state law, Utah’s “closed” fire season runs from June 1 to Oct.
 31 — when the state enters its highest-risk period for wildfire.
 During this time, people can’t open burn, though campfires are allowed.
 Utah’s “open” fire season runs from Nov.
 1 to May 31.

 What Causes Wildfires?

 There are a number of high-risk activities that trigger wildfires.
 Those include dragging chains from a trailer, parking in dry grass, driving on a flat tire, shooting targets, abandoning campfires, welding and operating machinery, said Webb.

 However, wildfires are also naturally occurring from lightning strikes.

-What Do Officials Expect For The 2021 Fire Season?
+What Are The Trends For The 2021 Fire Season?